Select Page

 A suggested method is as follows:

-1. Search an online website that markets rental properties in your area to find the monthly rental rates for a property comparable to yours, or talk to a local real estate broker.
+1. Search online websites such as those that market rental properties in your area to find the monthly rental rates for a property comparable to yours, or talk to a local real estate broker.
 If you are renting your home, you already have the answer.

 2. Estimate the monthly rental value of your furniture, appliances, and other furnishings.
 There may be furniture rental companies in your area that you can use as a resource.

-3. Calculate the total of your average monthly utility bills.
-(Electric, gas, water, sewer, trash pickup, etc.)
+3. Calculate the total of your average monthly utility bills (electric, gas, water, sewer, trash pickup, HOA dues, etc.).

 4. Add the above three items together and multiply by 12 to estimate annual fair rental value.